key44/video_production_analysis_system/README.md

 - **Flexible data utilization**: Data can be exported in JSON and CSV formats for easy secondary analysis in Excel and similar tools
 - **Customizability**: Being open-source, modifications and improvements can be made to suit your organization's needs

+## Demo

+A live demo of the system is available at: https://key44.github.io/video_production_analysis_system/

 ### Ideal Use Cases

 - Understanding work time in new employee training